Hartlepool

 Frequently Asked Questions

-How much Section 106 money has Hartlepool collected?
+How much unspent Section 106 money does Hartlepool hold?

 Does Hartlepool charge CIL?